Information about the declaration

 The commodity code according to the Combined Nomenclature (CN classification).
-The CN classification covers the first 8 numbers of the Finnish Customs Tariff Nomenclature (TARIC).
+The CN classification covers the first eight numbers of the Finnish Customs Tariff Nomenclature (TARIC).
 If needed, the CN code can be copied to the form from the nomenclature in the programme.
 The CN can also be obtained from the Finnish Customs website http://tulli.fi/en/statistics/combined-nomenclature-cn.
-Customs Information Service provides instructions for defining commodity codes.
+The Customs Information Service provides instructions for defining commodity codes.

-The programme checks whether the commodity code is valid, it is thus impossible to declare faulty commodity codes.
+The programme checks whether the commodity code is valid.
+It is thus impossible to declare faulty commodity codes.